BIOMEDICAL MICROBIAL PRODUCTS - 2020/1

 The learning and teaching methods include:

-• Demonstration, hands-on experience and data anaylsis in the laboratory sessions 3h per week x 10 weeks
+• Demonstration, hands-on experience and data analysis in the laboratory sessions (total of 20h during 10 week)

 • Use of work-books in all of the lecture sessions to encourage and facilitate questions and other forms of interaction between students and lecturer

 2h per week x 10 weeks